XMaxPlatform/support-chain/build-windows.md

 mongodb-uri = mongodb://localhost:27017

 ```

+### Tips for debug

-The config of mongodb is not neccessary, if you just want to test or debug.
+The config of `MongoDB` is not neccessary, if you just want to test or debug.

-When first run of xmax block chain, it take a lot of time to init block chain db, please wait patiently.
+In first run of xmax block chain, it take a lot of time to init block chain db, please wait patiently.

 If you just want to test or debug something, you can set the smaller size of block chain db by config property `shared-file-size`.